Add Bootstrap to an Angular application

 }

-The above allows us to capture the close event for the modal as well as print the reason why it was closed - all this without a single jQuery / Bootstrap.js dependency.
+We can capture the close event and print the reason why the modal was closed, all without a single jQuery or Bootstrap.js dependency.

-Code sample taken from the ng-bootstrap documentation.
-It has been slightly modified.
+Code sample taken from the ng-bootstrap documentation, slightly modified.

 ngx-bootstrap

-To install it, please execute npm install ngx-bootstrap.
-As an alternative ngx-bootstrap also supports the ng add command: ng add ngx-bootstrap.
-This second approach also automatically edits the angular.json file to add the appropriate css files under styles so there's no need to add the location of Bootstrap's CSS manually.
+Install it: npm install ngx-bootstrap.
+Alternatively, ngx-bootstrap supports the ng add command: ng add ngx-bootstrap.
+The second approach also wires up the CSS in angular.json automatically, so there’s no need to manually point to Bootstrap’s stylesheet.

 // specific import